-Todd Kreter has served as Senior Vice President and General Manager of Roadway Sensors since May 2014.
-Mr. Kreter served as our Senior Vice President, Sensors Development and Operations, of the Company from May 2009 to May 2014 and as Vice President of Engineering from November 2007 to May 2009.
+Todd Kreter has served as our Senior Vice President and General Manager, Roadway Sensors since May 2014.
+Mr. Kreter served as our Senior Vice President, Sensors Development and Operations from May 2009 to May 2014 and as Vice President of Engineering from November 2007 to May 2009.
 Prior to joining us, Mr. Kreter served in a number of executive positions at Quantum Corporation, most recently as the VP Global Services from 2004 to January 2007, where he managed the company's worldwide customer service organization.
-Mr. Kreter holds an executive M.B.A. from Stanford/AEA and a B.S. degree in mechanical engineering from California State University, Fullerton.
+Mr. Kreter holds a B.S. degree in mechanical engineering from California State University, Fullerton.

-Thomas N. Blair has served as Senior Vice President, iPerform, of the Company since July 2012.
+Thomas N. Blair has served as our Senior Vice President, Performance Analytics (formerly, iPerform) since July 2012.
 Prior to that, Mr. Blair served as general manager for Trimble Navigation Limited, a provider of integrated positioning, wireless, and software technology solutions, from 2007 to August 2011, and as vice president for new business development at @Road, Inc., a leading provider of mobile resource management solutions, from 2006 to 2007.
 He also worked as director of business and corporate development at iAnywhere Solutions, a Sybase company, from 2003 to 2006.
 Mr. Blair holds a B.S. degree in Management Information Systems from DeVry Institute of Technology and an M.S. degree in Computer Science from Rochester Institute of Technology.